yungyuc/nsdhw_22au/project/README.rst

 Presentation
 ============

-..
 The presentation schedule is set.
-If you want to change time slots, ask for the owner of the other time slot and file a PR tagging him or her and the instructor (@yungyuc) against the branch `master`.
-The other owner needs to respond to agree the exchange in the PR.
+If you want to change the time, ask for the owner of the other time slot and file a PR tagging him or her and the instructor (@yungyuc) against the branch `master`.
+Everyone involed needs to respond to agree the exchange in the PR.
 The PR subject line should start with ``[presentation]``.

 Each presentation can use at most 12 minutes.
 Presenters may decide how to use their time.
 A possible arrangement is to use 10 minutes in the presentation